 Rush Enterprises: Q1 Earnings Snapshot

-NEW BRAUNFELS, Texas (AP) — NEW BRAUNFELS, Texas (AP) — Rush Enterprises Inc. (RUSHB) on Tuesday reported net income of $90.5 million in its first quarter.
+NEW BRAUNFELS, Texas (AP) — NEW BRAUNFELS, Texas (AP) — Rush Enterprises Inc. (RUSHA) on Tuesday reported profit of $90.5 million in its first quarter.

-On a per-share basis, the New Braunfels, Texas-based company said it had profit of $1.60.
+On a per-share basis, the New Braunfels, Texas-based company said it had net income of $1.60.

-The commercial vehicle retailer posted revenue of $1.91 billion in the period.
+The commercial vehicle dealership operator posted revenue of $1.91 billion in the period.